-The calendar year.
+With respect to eligibility for any calendar year, the twelve-month period beginning on November 1 and ending on October 31 of the year that precedes the calendar year for which eligibility is being determined.
+By way of illustration, in determining whether an Employee is eligible for calendar year 2016, the Standard Measurement Period is November 1, 2014 through October 31, 2015.
 Notwithstanding the foregoing, the Employer may make adjustments to the Standard Measurement Period with respect to Employees on payroll periods that are weekly, bi-weekly or semi-monthly in duration, as set forth herein.